YAERIN PYUN

 63rd Premio Faenza, International Museum of Ceramics, Faenza, Italy

-Taipei Dangdai Art & Ideas, Taipei Nangang Exhibition Centre, Taiwan
+Taipei Dangdai Art & Ideas, Taipei Nangang Exhibition Center, Taiwan

 Landscape of Materials, Cromwell Place, London, UK